mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 }

 ```
-- To provide the `Login` action method with a view to render, created the `Views/Account` folder and added a `Login.cshtml` Razor View file with the contents shown below.
+- To provide the `Login` action method with a view to render, created the `Views/Account` folder and added a `Login.cshtml` Razor View file with the content shown below.

 ```
 @model SportsStore.Models.ViewModels.LoginViewModel